Issue 3-21, 2022

 KEYWORDS: enhanced external counterpulsation, coronary heart disease, humid subtropics, medical rehabilitation

-For citation: Shmaliy A.V., Chernyshev A.V., Khechumyan A.F., Bykov A.T., Khodasevich L.S.
+FOR CITATION: Shmaliy A.V., Chernyshev A.V., Khechumyan A.F., Bykov A.T., Khodasevich L.S.
 The Use of Enhanced External Counterpulsation in Complex Medical Rehabilitation of Stable Coronary Heart Disease in Patients Permanently Residing in Humid Subtropics.
 Bulletin of Rehabilitation Medicine.
 2022; 21 (3): 96-107. https://doi.org/10.38025/2078-1962-2022-21-3-96-107

 References: